Counterplan: Conditional

-Conditionality Bad Arguments, Topicality is Better
+"Conditionality bad" arguments, topicality is better

 Conditionality bad can be argued by the affirmative team.
 If the affirmative wins conditionality is illegitimate it will usually win these issues on the plan: Topicality, Grounds, case-resolution Justification which, altogether, should be sufficient for pulling forth Solvency.
-Common arguments include claim that being able to choose which arguments to ignore and which to continue wastes their time and creates a "moving target".
+Common arguments include claiming that being able to choose which arguments to ignore and which to continue wastes their time as negative becomes a "moving target".
 Simply put, the affirmative cannot know what the negative will choose to argue at the end of the round, and therefore some of the arguments they answer probably will not continue to the end of the round.
-These argument falls under a "fairness" claim.
-Most arguments will actually be under "education" claims.
+Those arguments fall into the "fairness" claim.
+Most arguments rely on "education" claims.
 Affirmatives will claim conditionality is noneducational because it allows negative teams to make bad or inconsistent arguments and then ignore them later.
 More importantly, it can put the affirmative in a position where certain arguments they make can be turned against them.
 For instance if the negative runs an economy disadvantage and a kritik of capitalism.
 The affirmative cannot say they actually help the economy because this would link them to the kritik of capitalism.
 They also cannot say they decrease capitalism because they would then link to the economy disadvantage.

 However, it is best for the Negative not to qualify their position as a "conditionality" test.
 The same above, a kritik against capitalism and economy disads, can simply be run against plan Solvency (counterplan) and Justification (kritik).
 For the Affirmative to lose either one means the Affirmative loses Inherency.
 On fair Grounds, if the Negative loses either one, then the Negative concedes only Inherency to the Affirmative.
 The remainder weighing has to be debated by the Affirmative as to the weighing of how the Negative's losing both will go against their counterplan or their kritik, and it is better for the Negative to lose the kritik than lose the Push Debate, leaving both plan Disadvantages and counterplan Advantages to be considered.
 There are other ways for the Negative to make their last speech appeal on how they ought to win, which issues are voters, and why.

-From the Socratic Flow and Statis Theory, Typicality is not conditionality, and Typicality preserves debate in good stead more than bothering with competitiveness for good standing; they are in stasis when well proven.
-Typicality can be separated from Topicality to argue the matter, especially against kritiks and dead resolutions.
+From the Socratic Flow and Stasis Theory, Typicality is not conditionality, and Typicality preserves debate in good stead more than bothering with competitiveness for good standing; they are in stasis when well proven.
+Typicality can be separated from Topicality to argue the matter, especially against kritiks and "dead" resolutions.
 Conditionality falls outside of Typicality and would exacerbate both Inherency (unknown dangers in the status quo) and Harms (known dangers the resolution purports to resolve).
 Most successful Typicality arguments get rid of counterplans, but they can also be difficult for the Affirmative to defend Uniqueness of Solvency.